anselbrandt/go-service-template/README.md

 Domain, proxying and SSL certificates should already be set up, and the application must be created.

+The `create-app.sh` script can be run to set up your app.
+Don't forgeet to run `chmod +x create-app.sh` The script requires that SSL certs have already been uploaded, as below.
+If using the `letsencrypt plugin`, configure your app manually, or alter the script as needed.

 This application deploys to the root domain.

 ```